Adventure in the Galapagos!January 10–20, 2021

 You’ll arrive in Quito, Ecuador on January 9th and enjoy a good night’s sleep at a comfortable hotel before your early morning flight to the Galapagos tomorrow (Please note that this hotel night is not included in order to give you more options!)

-January 20 You’ll take a charter flight to Baltra Island and depart to the mainland from there.
-Say goodbye to the Galapagos–for now!–as you head home to share your fondest memories and photos with your loved ones.
+January 20 Say goodbye to the Galapagos–for now!–as you head home from San Cristobal to share your fondest memories and photos with your loved ones.

 GUEST FEEDBACK FROM OUR 2017 ADVENTURE